-Clearly one of the biggest of deciding how to promote your t-shirt designs revolves around the choice of whether to use models or not.
-This can sometimes be a cost thing as we don’t all have glamorous friends and although Dave is always offering, he probably isn’t the best choice for promoting your brand.
+Clearly one of the biggest factors of deciding how to promote your t-shirt designs revolves around the choice of whether to use models or not.
+This can sometimes be a cost thing as we don’t all have glamorous friends and although Dave is always offering, he probably isn’t the best choice for marketing t-shirts to your specific audience.
 Just like the environment you carefully selected, the models you choose too have to be representing the right image for your t-shirt designs.
 Tattoos or no tattoos, muscular or skinny.
 These are questions you need to ask yourself before you start the selection process so don’t be afraid to go all Simon Cowell on your modeling hopefuls.
 After all, it’s your brand.

 Like many t-shirt brands Own The Night and Honour Over Glory often select models with plenty of tattoos to represent their brand.
 This gives a clear indication of the way that they see themselves as a brand and how they want to be seen.
 Any Forty also use inked models along with younger looking skater types to promote their t-shirt designs.
 It looks like their images have been photoshoped on to a background to make them look like they are outside.
 It creates a different effect and focusing on the t-shirt more.
 T-shirt label Natri use the same models in all their promotional shots, and position them in different locations.
 This creates a strong identity, as all of their new t-shirts are instantly recognisable by the two models.